bayleeadamoss/zazu/docs/_documentation/getting-started.md

 `C:\Users\YOUR_NAME\.zazurc.json` for Windows).
 Here, you can add some new plugins and remove ones you don't want.
 There is more information in our documentation on [Personal Configuration](/documentation/configuration/).

+Zazu supports running in portable mode, details are found on the [configuration page](/documentation/configuration#portableMode)